 There is nothing quite like the thrill of an African safari.
 It's the stillness of the early morning, before the rising sun reaches its peak and casts a heat mirage across the horizon.
-It's the sound of wild creatures calling in the night, and the sense of peace that comes with being surrounded by untamed wilderness.
-Above all, it's the excitement of the unexpected - in the bush, one never knows what new sights and experiences each day will bring.
+It's the sound of wild creatures calling in the night and the sense of peace that comes with being surrounded by untamed wilderness.
+Above all, it's the excitement of the unexpected - in the bush one never knows what new sights and experiences each day will bring.
 In this article, we look at 10 of the most iconic safari destinations on the continent.
 Choose one of these for your next African adventure and you won't be disappointed.

 Kruger National Park, South Africa

 Located in the northeast of the country on the Mozambique border, Kruger National Park is the most famous of all South Africa's many game reserves.
-As well as the Big Five, the park is home to the vulnerable South African cheetah, the endangered wild dog and several elusive small cat species.
+As well as the Big Five, the park is home to the vulnerable cheetah, the endangered wild dog and several elusive small cat species.
 It is a good option for first-time visitors to Africa, with a wide choice of accommodation options (ranging from basic campsites to luxury lodges).
 With a well-maintained and easily navigated road system, Kruger is also the ideal self-drive safari destination.
 Keen birders should plan to visit between October and March.
 At this time, the park provides a temporary home for more than 200 migrant bird species.

-In eastern Zambia, South Luangwa National Park is known for its incredible walking safaris that offer the chance to get up close to the park's wildlife.
+In eastern Zambia, South Luangwa National Park is known for incredible walking safaris that offer the chance to get up close to the park's wildlife.
 It supports healthy herds of antelope and elephant, as well as several large lion prides.
 River-dwelling species such as hippos and Nile crocodiles thrive here and more than 400 bird species have been recorded in the region.
-Above all, South Luangwa is a birder's paradise, with over 400 avian species recorded within its boundaries.
-The best time to visit depends on your priorities - birding is best in the rainy season, but game-viewing is best during the dry winter months.
-At this time, animals congregate on the banks of the Luangwa River in search of precious water.Continue to 5 of 10 below.
+Above all, South Luangwa is arguably the best place in Africa to see wild leopards.
+The optimum time to visit depends on your priorities; birding is best in the rainy season but game-viewing is best during the dry winter months.
+At this time, animals congregate on the banks of the Luangwa River in search of precious water.

 In northern Namibia lies Etosha National Park, a diverse collection of different habitats arranged around a salt pan so large it can be seen from space.
-This self-drive park is generally arid, and many of the animals here are adapted for life in the desert - including the gemsbok and springbok antelopes.
-Elephants are common here, and you're likely to see lion, hyena and cheetah.
+This self-drive park is generally arid and many of the animals here are adapted for life in the desert - including the gemsbok and springbok antelopes.
+Elephants are commonly spotted and you're likely to see lion, hyena and cheetah.
 You won't find buffalo or hippo, though - it's simply too dry.
 Etosha's main highlight is its population of critically endangered black rhino.
-These remarkable creatures are best spotted at the floodlit waterholes of the three main camps, alongside an array of other nocturnal animals.Continue to 9 of 10 below.
+These remarkable creatures are best spotted at the floodlit waterholes of the three main camps alongside an array of other nocturnal animals.
+White rhinos are found here too.

-Zimbabwe's Hwange National Park covers some 5,655 square miles/14,650 square kilometres of land in the west of the country.
+Zimbabwe's Hwange National Park covers some 5,655 square miles/14,650 square kilometers of land in the west of the country.
 It is possibly the least crowded of Southern Africa's major safari destinations, allowing for a heightened sense of adventure and discovery.
 Hwange's elephant population is legendary, as are its large herds of buffalo.
 Lion are often spotted here, too.
 Above all, the park is one of the best places in the world to see the elusive African wild dog, thanks to the presence of several establish packs.
 Hwange's private game lodges offer a variety of different safari options - including walking safaris, horseback safaris and night safaris.